 Namely, I was able to develop an advanced feel for creating compelling content in Adobe Creative Cloud with GIFs, videos and graphics.
 I produced editorial content in the form of social roundups, providing fans with the week in social media amongst the organization and players while producing creative copy to couple the media.

-But perhaps most importantly was being introduced to HomeBase, the content management system used by the NHL and MLB.
+Perhaps most importantly was being introduced to HomeBase, the content management system used by the NHL and MLB.
 Not only did I become advanced with a multi-sport CMS, I was able to use those abilities to handle more responsibilities on game nights and essentially integrate myself as a working member of the digital team.

 Now, I’m crafting those acquired skills here in Fayetteville, looking for ways to revolutionize myself and the work I put in.